Football Injury Compensation Claims

 More serious "freak" accidents can also occur, however the key issue a solicitor will consider when assessing a claim is "Was the injury the result of negligence, recklessness or dangerous conduct?".

-Can an injured player claim compensation for his injuries?
+Can an injured player claim compensation?

 All team sports players accept that they may sustain the occasional bump or bruise and aches and pains as a result of play.
 However, when football injuries are more serious, causing longer term pain and suffering, and result from circumstances that lie outside the rules of the game, it may be appropriate to bring a claim for compensation.

 This logic applies to professional, semi-professional and amateur players.